Factorial Schur functions and the Yang-Baxter equation: Bijections

 We impose the following boundary edge spins.
 On the left and bottom boundaries, every edge is labeled $+$.
 On the right boundary, every edge is labeled $-$.
-On the top, we label the edges indexed by elements of form $\lambda_j + n - j + 1$ for $j = 1, 2, \cdots, n$ with a $-$ sign.
+On the top, we label the edges indexed by elements of form $\lambda_j + n - j + 1$ for $j = 1, 2, \cdots, n$ with a $-$ spin.
 These are the entries in $\lambda+\rho$.
-The remaining columns we label with a~$+$ sign.
+The remaining columns we label with a~$+$ spin.

 For example, suppose that $n = 3$ and that $\lambda = (5,4,1)$, so $\lambda+\rho=(8,6,2)$.
 Since $\lambda_j + n - j + 1$ has the values $8, 6$ and $2$, we put $-$ in these columns.
 We label the vertex $v_{\Gamma} (i, j, t)$ in the $i$ row and $j$ column by $i j$ as in the following diagram: